Tivetshall railway station: Decline and closure

 1966 also saw an end to the local main line freight services in April and, with the withdrawal of the local Ipswich to Norwich passenger service, the station closed on 7 November.

 The signal box survived for a further twenty years but, following re-signalling and electrification of the line, this closed.
-At this time, the remaining station buildings were demolished, although the goods shed was still extant in 1994.
+At this same time, the remaining station buildings were demolished, although the goods shed was retained and remains in use (as of 2026) by an engineering company.
+Another survivor is a buffer stop within the grounds of the adjacent Tivetshall Telephone Exchange.